Patients and Families

 Withdrawal and Opioid Tapering

-When a patient who has been treated with opioids suddenly stops taking their medication, or takes less than they are used to, the patient may experience withdrawal symptoms such as anxiety, nausea, hot flashes, shivering or diarrhea.
+When a patient who has been treated with a controlled substance such as opioids, benzodiazepines, buprenorphine, or stimulants, suddenly stops taking their medication, or takes less than they are used to, the patient may experience withdrawal symptoms.
+For example, opioid withdrawal symptoms may include anxiety, nausea, hot flashes, shivering or diarrhea.
 Patients at high risk of withdrawal can contact their local Single County Authority to learn more about treatment services, including options for safely managing withdrawal.
 A Single County Authority is a local community agency that coordinates substance use and abuse services like case management and education.

-Tapering means to reduce opioid dosage over time.
-Tapering may be considered when a patient's pain and function are not meaningfully improving at the current dosage, the patient experiences side effects that reduce quality of life, or the patient starts to receive other medications that increase the risk for bad side effects.
+Tapering means to reduce dosage over time.
+Tapering may be considered when a patient's medical condition, such as pain, and function are not meaningfully improving at the current dosage, the patient experiences side effects that reduce quality of life, or the patient starts to receive other medications that increase the risk for bad side effects.

 CDC's Commonly Used Terms page